 Children of Settlers

-Children participated fully in the labors of the rancho, doing tasks and chores suitable to their age.
+Children participated fully in the labors of the pueblo, doing tasks and chores suitable to their age.
 As they grew older, their responsibilities increased, and by the time they were teenagers, they could carry out most of the adult tasks.